BiffBish/Echo-Combat-API-Rewrite/README.md

 The up direction of the payload

 #### `velocity`
-the velocity of the payload in terms of x,y,z
+The velocity of the payload in terms of x,y,z
 ### Player information
 ---